-Engineering Roadmap to Your First Year A simple guide for course selection for incoming undergraduate prospective engineers.
+STEM Roadmap to Your First Year A simple guide for course selection for incoming undergraduate prospective engineers and scientists

-Approved Course lists are current for 2018-19; find the lists on the Approved Courses page under Courses and Planning tab.
-Major Programs have now been updated for 2018-19; also find the entire list of engineering majors at Explore Degrees .
+Lists of math, science, TiS, & Fundamentals courses for 2022-23 are on the Approved Courses page under the Courses tab.
+Major Programs are now updated for 2022-23; also find all engineering major and minor program requirements in alpha order at Explore Degrees .

-Stanford students can check out ways to spend summer doing research with faculty (Research Experience for Undergraduates), go abroad via Bing Overseas Study programs (see below), or check BEAM for summer internships and jobs.
+Stanford students can check out ways to spend summer doing research with faculty (Research Experience for Undergraduates), go abroad via Bing Overseas Study programs, or check BEAM for summer internships and jobs.

-Does your student group need funding for an activity that benefits the School of Engineering community or furthers the goals of your engineering association, for instance, attendance at a national convention?
-The SoE accepts applications to assist groups with limited funding.
+Does your student group need funding for an activity that benefits the School of Engineering community or furthers the goals of your engineering association?
+The SoE accepts applications to assist engineering student groups with limited funding.
 Apply for Student Group Funding

 Roughly half of all engineering undergraduate students take advantage of at least one overseas program opportunity while completing their bachelor’s degrees.
 Finding time for such an experience will take some advance planning, but it is well worth the effort.
 These opportunities will certainly be a highlight of your time at Stanford.